dmcgowandmc/servians-coding-challenge/README.md

   ```

 ## CI / CD Configurations
-* To configure CI / CD need to go to github repository and create github secrets with below variables.
+* To configure CI / CD need to go to github repository and create github secrets with below variables to declare pipeline variables.

   ```
   WORKFLOW_TOKEN (github token)